Akademisk Boldklub: AB in recent times

 Concerns remained after a 1–0 defeat to Aarhus Fremad in the opening game of the Spring promotion round, although they quickly dissipated over the following months as AB strolled to the Danish 2nd Division title with promotion finally confirmed after a 2–1 win over Aarhus Fremad.

-The season came to a close following a remarkable 6–4 home victory over second placed Fremad Amager.
-Whilst the game saw AB lift the Danish 2nd Division trophy after the final whistle, it also proved a poignant moment for the club with a number of well regarded players, including cult hero Simon Bræmer, saying their farewells.
+The season concluded after 6–4 home victory over second placed Fremad Amager.
+After the final whistle, AB received the Danish 2nd Division trophy.
+The match was also the last appearance for a number of players, including Simon Bræmer.

 The next season, AB could not sustain the success and ended last in 1st Division, thus relegating back to 2nd Division.

 In June 2012, AB was rescued from bankruptcy by a majority in Gladsaxe Municipality Council.
 As a result of the cooperation with Gladsaxe Municipality, the club changed its name in September 2012 to Akademisk Boldklub Gladsaxe to mark the club's association with the local area.

 AB currently has about 1,500 members and a profiled youth division which has raised talents such as Nicolai Jørgensen, Oliver Lund, Klaus Lykke and Lukas Lerager.

 AB operates Copenhagen Sport & Event Park centered around the facilities on Gladsaxe Stadium.

 In November 2022, AB was sold to the British-American investor group Five Castles Football Group LLC.
 The consortium consists of 59 individual investors, most of whom are New York City-based and each contributed between $10,000 to $30,000.